<img height="1" width="1" src="https://www.facebook.com/tr?id=1209548899413190&amp;ev=PageView &amp;noscript=1">

 Featured Image

 How to Age WineIt might not be an age-old problem, but we do get plenty of questions about storing wine.
-Why, when, and how should one age wine?
+Why, when, and how to age wine?
 There are plenty of thoughts on this topic, but let's start at the top.
 To age a wine simply means you intend to store the bottle in a cool, dark place (like a cellar - hence, the term cellaring) for a number of years, with the goal of improving the quality of wine as it matures.
 Sounds simple enough, but it's not.
 Let's separate fact from fiction.

 1) All wine improves with age.